mackeylab/bids_ppc_scripts/README.md

 	  conda install sys,json,bisect,glob,os,dateutil
 	  pip install pybids
 	```
 - Freesurfer :
 	Use the 6.0.0-make-fix version if you're going to be brain-editing.
-You will need to add this to your `.bash_profile` or `.bashrc`.
+You will need to add this to your `.bash_profile` or `.bashrc`, or modify the path in `new_subject_second.sh`.
 	More information is [here](https://www.mail-archive.com/freesurfer@nmr.mgh.harvard.edu/msg55648.html).

 ## Utilities
 - Copying over dicoms from rico, detecting which have changed in the last four days
 - Backing up dicoms to the hard drive (plug in drive, put in IDs, and run the loop)